SHREYA-006/Trade_Vision/README.md

 ## 📱 How It Works

-1. User visits the landing page at `localhost:3000`
+1. User visits the landing page
-2. Signs up or logs in — JWT token stored in cookie
+2. Signs up or logs in — JWT token stored in HTTP-only cookie
-3. Automatically redirected to dashboard at `localhost:3001`
+3. Automatically redirected to dashboard
-4. Dashboard is protected — unauthenticated users see Access Denied
+4. Dashboard is protected — unauthenticated users see Access Denied screen
 5. Live stock prices fetched from Yahoo Finance via backend proxy
 6. User can add stocks to watchlist, buy/sell stocks
 7. Holdings and P&L update in real-time after every order